 Finding Your Doula Clients

-This course is for you if you have completed your training as a certified breastfeeding counselor/educator (CBC/CBE) or certififed lactation consultant/educator (CLC/CLE) and are now looking to setup your services in a welcoming, warm and professional way,
+This course is for you if you have completed your training as a certified breastfeeding counselor/educator (CBC/CBE) or certified lactation consultant/educator (CLC/CLE) and are now looking to setup your services in a welcoming, warm and professional way,

 Table of Contents